spinnaker/spinnaker/README.md

 Quick Start
 -----------
-Run the following commands to get everything installed.
+Run the following commands (in the deck directory) to get all dependencies installed in deck and to start the server:

   * ```npm install```
   * ```gulp```